falcosecurity/falco-website/content/en/docs/third-party.md

 ## CoreOS

-The recommended way to run Falco on CoreOS is inside of its own Docker container using the install commands in the [Docker section](#docker) above.
+The recommended way to run Falco on CoreOS is inside of its own Docker container using the install commands in the [Docker section](/docs/running#docker).
 This method allows full visibility into all containers on the host OS.

 This method is automatically updated, includes some nice features such as automatic setup and bash completion, and is a generic approach that can be used on other distributions outside CoreOS as well.